Azure/Azure-Functions/functions-premium-plan/overview.md

 # Overview - Azure Functions premium plan

-🚧 In order to use the Azure Functions Premium Plan private preview your subscription needs to be added to an allowlist.
-Please apply for access via [http://aka.ms/functionspremium](http://aka.ms/functionspremium). 🚧
+Azure Functions Premium plan is now generally available.

 The Azure Functions premium plan is a new hosting option for function apps that provides premium features like VNet connectivity, no cold start, and premium hardware, without having to compromise on things like latency or scale.